 Remember Asters, when creating container gardens for your deck or porch.
 They are excellent candidates.
 Use varieties with a shorter growth habit.

-Asters are somewhat resistant to insects and disease.
-If insect or disease problems occur, treat early with organic or chemical insect repellents and fungicide.
+Perennial Asters are somewhat resistant to insects and disease.
+If insect or disease problems occur, treat them early with organic or chemical insect repellents and fungicides.